Building capacity to use interoperable digital health solutions – The XpanDH project kicks off

 EHMA is a consortium partner in this project and we will be involved in supporting stakeholder engagement by creating guides for users, health professionals, patients, health systems; and expanding the networks around XpanDH adoption domains.
 Further, we will support communication and dissemination activities to distribute technical and public policy and practice information.
 Our involvement will ensure that the health management ecosystem can easily source support to advance the concrete use of EEHRxF-embedded digital health solutions.

-This project is co-funded by the Horizon programme of the European Union under Grant Agreement number 101095594.
-This page only reflects the author’s views and do not necessarily reflect those of the European Union or HaDEA.
-Neither the European Union nor the granting authority can be held responsible for them.
+Funded by the European Union.
+Views and opinions expressed are however those of the author(s) only and do not reflect those of the European Union or HaDEA.
+Neither the European Union nor HaDEA can be held responsible for them.

 What our Members say